 Common MS Symptoms

-- Numbness or tingling: Often in the face, arms, or legs.
+- Numbness or tingling: Pins-and-needles or numbness in the face, arms, or legs.

-- Muscle weakness or spasticity: Tight, stiff muscles.
+- Muscle weakness or spasticity: Muscles that feel weak, tight, or stiff.

 - Vision problems: Blurry or double vision.

-- Cognitive changes: Issues with memory or focus.
+- Cognitive changes: Trouble with memory, focus, or processing speed.

 Movement is key to managing MS. Regular activity strengthens muscles and reduces stiffness.
 For example, adaptive yoga offers a gentle, effective way to move.